Best Car Battery Testers: Check Your Cranking Power

 - Quality feel and construction for a low price

-- The operation is fairly straightforward, especially when using the basic instructions
+- The operation is straightforward, especially when using the basic instructions

 It quickly and accurately tests 12V or 24V regular flooded, AGM flat plate, AGM spiral, gel, and deep cycle batteries.

-- It works on batteries that are both in and out of the vehicle
+- Works on batteries that are both in and out of the vehicle

-- It's easy to use, and the screen provides all the info you need about the battery, starter, and alternator
+- Screen provides all the info you need about the battery, starter, and alternator

-- It may read a 12V battery as a 36V battery
+- May read a 12V battery as a 36V battery